saucelabs/sauce-docs/docs/secure-connections/sauce-connect-5/operation/monitoring.md

 ### Info Endpoint

-The `/info` Endpoint contains a JSON document about the tunnel instance:
+The `/info` Endpoint contains a JSON document containing runtime information of the Sauce Connect instance:

 ```json
 {